 Another person in Northern Ireland who had tested positive for swine flu has died, the Department of Health has said.

+So far 13 people from Northern Ireland have died after contracting the virus.
 In its weekly swine flu bulletin the department said the person who died had "underlying health conditions".

 There has been a 9% decrease in the consultation rates from GPs over the past week and a drop in the number of people in hospital with the virus.